QinghuiXing/Optimized-Product-Quantization-and-KNN-Search-based-on-KNN-Graph/README.md

   >Then put them all under `'./dataset/256bits_100iter_8bits'`<br/>
   >Also, you could choose to encode you results (codebook, centroids, lookuptable, matrix R) of Optimized Product Quantization into such kind of files using `encoder.m`.
 The source Matlab code of Optimized Product Quantization can be found in [here](http://kaiminghe.com/cvpr13/matlab_OPQ_release_v1.1.rar)

+  100NN-Graph
+  >Build a 100NN-Graph from given dataset and encode it into binary file and make sure the binary file has the same structure as `.ivecs`

 # K Nearest Neighbors Search based on KNN-Graph

 ## How to run it